LesKukh/zksync-docs/docs/dev/payments/basic.md

 ### Priority operations

 Priority operations are initiated directly on the Ethereum mainnet.
 For example, the user creates a deposit transaction to move funds from Ethereum to zkSync.
-A priority operation can be identified with a numeric ID or hash of the ethereum transaction that created it.
+A priority operation can be identified by its numeric ID or by the hash of the ethereum transaction that created it.

-Currently, there are the following types of priority operations:
+Types of priority operations:

 - `Deposit`: Moves funds from the Ethereum network to the designated account in the zkSync network.
 If the recipient account does not exist yet on the zkSync network, it will be created and a numeric ID will be assigned to the provided address.

-- `FullExit`: Withdraws funds from the zkSync network to the Ethereum network without interacting with the zkSync server.
-This operation can be used as an emergency exit in case of detected censorship from the zkSync server node, or to withdraw funds in the situation where the signing key for an account in zkSync network cannot be set (e.g. if the address corresponds to a smart contract).
+- `FullExit`:Withdraws funds from the zkSync network to the Ethereum network without interacting with the zkSync server.
+This operation can be used as an emergency exit when censorship is detected from the zkSync server node, or to withdraw funds when the signing key for an zkSync  account cannot be set (e.g. if the account’s address corresponds to a smart contract).

 ### Transactions

-Transactions must be submitted via zkSync operator using the API.
+Transactions are submitted via zkSync operator using the API.

 Transactions are identified by the hash of their serialized representation.

-Currently, there are the following types of transactions:
+Types of transactions:

 - `ChangePubKey`: Sets (or changes) the signing key associated with the account.
-Without a signing key set, no operation (except for priority operations) can be authorized by the corresponding account.
+Without a set signing key, the account can authorize only priority operations but not transactions.
 - `Transfer`: Transfers funds from one zkSync account to another zkSync account.
-If the recipient account does not exist yet on the zkSync network, it will be created and a numeric ID will be assigned to the provided address.
+If the recipient account does not exists yet on the zkSync network, it is created and a numeric ID is assigned to the provided address.
 - `Swap`: Atomically swaps funds between two existing zkSync accounts.
 - `Withdraw`: Withdraws funds from the zkSync network to the Ethereum network.
-- `ForcedExit`: Withdraws funds from the "target" L2 account that doesn't have a signing key set, to the same "target" address on the Ethereum network.
-This operation can be used to withdraw funds in the situation where the signing key for account in zkSync network cannot be set (e.g. if address corresponds to a smart contract).
+- `ForcedExit`: Withdraws funds from the "target" L2 account that doesn't have a set signing key, to the same "target" address on the
+   Ethereum network.
+This operation can be used to withdraw funds when the signing key for a zkSync account cannot be set (e.g. if the address corresponds to a smart contract).

 ## Blocks

 All operations inside zkSync are arranged in blocks.
-After zkSync operator creates a block, it is pushed to the zkSync smart contract on the Ethereum mainnet with a `Commit` transaction.
-When a block is committed, its state is not yet final.
-After a couple of minutes, the ZK proof for the correctness of this block is produced.
-This proof is published on Ethereum using the `Verify` transaction.
-Only after the `Verify` tx was mined, the new state is considered final.
+After zkSync operator creates a block, it is pushed with a Commit transaction to the zkSync smart contract on the Ethereum mainnet.

+The fact that the block is committed, does not mean that its state is final.
+A few minutes are still needed for the Zero Knowledge proof of the block’s correctness to be produced afterwards.
+This proof is published then on Ethereum with the Verify transaction, and it is only after the Verify transaction is mined, that the new state is considered to be final.
 Multiple blocks can be committed but not verified yet.

-However, the execution model is slightly different: in order to not make users wait for the block finalization, transactions are grouped into "mini-blocks" with a much smaller timeout.
-So, the blocks are being partially applied with a small interval, so that shortly after receiving the transaction it is executed and L2 state is updated correspondingly.
+The execution model is slightly different though.
+For the users not to wait till the block is finalized, transactions are grouped into "mini-blocks" with a much smaller timeout.
+The blocks are then partially applied with a small interval, so that shortly after a transaction is received, it is executed and L2 state is updated correspondingly.

-It means that after sending a transaction, the user has to wait for neither block commitment nor verification, and transferred funds can be used immediately after corresponding transaction execution.
+It means that after sending a transaction, the user does not have to wait for block commitment or verification.
+The transferred funds can be used immediately after the transaction is executed.

 ## Flow

-This section describes typical use-cases of zkSync in a sequential manner.
+This section describes typical zkSync use-cases.

 ### Creating an account

-Accounts in zkSync can be created by either doing a deposit of funds from Ethereum or by transferring funds in zkSync to the desired address.
-Any of these options will create a new account in the zkSync network if it doesn't exist.
+Accounts in zkSync can be created by either depositing funds from Ethereum to zkSycn or by transferring funds within zkSync to the desired address.
+Any of these options will create a new account in the zkSync network, if it has not yet existed.

-However, newly created accounts are not capable of authorizing any transactions from it yet.
-In order to do so, the account owner must set the signing key for their account.
+The newly created account can’t authorize any transactions yet.
+Its owner has to first set a signing key for it.

 ### Setting the signing key

-By default, the signing key for each account is set to the zero value, which marks account as "unowned".
-It's a requirement because of the following reasons:
+By default, the signing key for each account is set to the zero value, which marks the account as "unowned".
+It's required
+because:

-- If a transfer to some address is valid in Ethereum, it's also valid in zkSync.
+- If a transfer to some address is valid in Ethereum, it is also valid in zkSync.
-- Not every address can have a private key (e.g. some smart contracts).
+- Not every address can have a private key (e.g. some smart contracts can’t have one).
 - Transfers to a user's account may happen before they've been interested in zkSync.

-Thus, in order to make an account capable of initiating L2 transactions, the user must set a signing key for it via `ChangePubKey` transaction.
+Thus, for an account to initiate L2 transactions, the user must set a signing key for it by `ChangePubKey` transaction.

-This transaction has to have two signatures:
+This transaction needs two signatures:

-- zkSync signature of the transaction data, so that it won't be possible to mutate transaction contents.
+- zkSync signature of the transaction data, so that it won't be possible to mutate it.
-- Ethereum signature proving account ownership.
+- Ethereum signature to prove the ownership of the account.

 Ethereum signature should be a signature of some pre-defined message.
-Also, it is possible to authorize `ChangePubKey` operation on-chain by sending a corresponding transaction to the zkSync smart contract.
-Ownership of account will be checked by both zkSync server and smart contract for better security guarantees.
+It also is possible to authorize a `ChangePubKey` transaction on-chain by sending a corresponding transaction to the zkSync smart contract. zkSync server and smart contract will both check the ownership of the account for better security.

 The zkSync signature on all transaction fields must correspond to the public key provided in the transaction.